iter8-tools/iter8/mkdocs/docs/tutorials/kfserving/quick-start.md

 ???
 Note "Metrics in your environment"
     You can define and use custom metrics from any database in Iter8 experiments.

     For your application, replace the mocked metric used in this tutorial with any custom metric you wish to optimize in the A/B test.
-Documentation on defining custom metrics is [here](../../../metrics/custom.md).
+Documentation on defining custom metrics is [here](../../metrics/custom.md).

 ## 4. Launch experiment
-Iter8 defines a custom K8s resource called *Experiment* that automates a variety of release engineering and experimentation strategies for K8s applications and ML models.
 Launch the A/B testing & progressive traffic shift experiment as follows.
+This experiment also promotes the winning version of the model at the end.

 ```shell
 kubectl apply -f $ITER8/samples/kfserving/quickstart/experiment.yaml